vserova/book/pages/ch_style.md

 -   Don't expose class member variables, rather expose member functions that manipulate the member variables.
 This increases reusability and flexibility.
 For example, this frees you from having the string in-process -- it could be in another process or even on another machine.

--   Don't use multiple inheritance (i.e. <span class="nctnt ncbi-code">class A: public B, public C {}</span>) unless creating interface instead of implementation.
+-   Don't use multiple inheritance (i.e. `class A: public B, public C {}`) unless creating interface instead of implementation.
 Otherwise, you'll run into all sorts of problems with conflicting members, especially if someone else owns a base class.
 The best time to use multiple inheritance is when a subclass multiply inherits from abstract base classes with only pure virtual functions.

-<span class="nctnt highlight">NOTE:</span> Some people prefer the [Unified Modelling Language](http://www.rational.com/uml/index.jtmpl) to describe the relationships between objects.
+*NOTE:* Some people prefer the [Unified Modelling Language](http://www.rational.com/uml/index.jtmpl) to describe the relationships between objects.

 ##### Make Your Code Readable

-Use <span class="nctnt ncbi-var">NULL</span> instead of <span class="nctnt ncbi-var">0</span> when passing a null pointer.
+Use `NULL` instead of `0` when passing a null pointer.
 For example:

     MyFunc(0,0);    // Just looking at this call, you can’t tell which
                     // parameter might be an int and which might be